 “Trans/filiations épistémologiques: Ecrire la famille, la révolution et un nouveau Maroc dans ‘Lettre à ma famille’ et ‘Le chaouche’” [Epistemological Trans/filiations: Writing the family, revolution and a new Morocco in ‘Letter to my family’ and ‘The civil servant’], Désir et engagement: Autour d’Abdellah Taïa, Ed.
 Ralph Heyndels, Accepted for publication.

-“Transnational approaches to language and sexuality: Flexible accumulation and transfiliation in the queer Maghrebi French diaspora.”
+“Transnational approaches to language and sexuality.”
 Transnational French Studies.
 Eds.
 Charles Forsdick and Clarie Launchbury.
 Liverpool University Press, 2018.
-Under contract.
+Forthcoming.

 “Sami Bouajila: les mille et un visages du Français beur,” Les écrans de l’intégration, Eds.
 Sylvie Dumerlat et Vinay Swamy, Paris: Presses universitaires de Vincennes, 2015: 245-263.
 Co-author, Murray Pratt. [translation: originally appeared in Screening Integration: Recasting Maghrebi Immigration in Contemporary France, University of Nebraska Press, 2011: 194-210].